 In the past, Crowdcube has regularly received the title but during 2019, Seedrs booked 215 deals while Crowdcube came in at 191.
 As we have noted in the past, the number of deals does not always tell the entire story and the fact that investment crowdfunding platforms have become a vital variable in the early stage ecosystem in the UK is a win for all platforms.

-While Seedrs listed more deals, Crowdcube did rais more capital.
+While Seedrs listed more deals, Crowdcube did raise more capital.
 During the year, Seedrs raised £99.3 million and Crowdcube booked £125.3 million.

 To quote the report: